openstack-archive/gluon/doc/source/devref/plugin_wrapper.rst

 Since we can no longer replace the Networking API plugin in Nova, we must provide a consistent “Neutron” networking model to Nova.
-Therefore, we have to maintain the Network, Subnet and Port associations required by the logic in the Neutron API plugin (in Nova).
-In the short term, we can create a “dummy” Network and Subnet object in the Neutron Server that can be associated with all Gluon ports.
+Therefore, we have to maintain the Network, Subnet and Port associations required by the logic in the Neutron API plugin (in Nova), at least until we can simplify the Nova-Neutron communication so that Nova does not need to retrieve subnet and network objects.
+In the short term, we can create a “dummy”
+Network and Subnet object in the Neutron Server that can be associated with all Gluon ports.
 In the long term, it may be possible to add attributes to the Network and Subnet objects to change the semantics of the objects to reflect a